LeadWoods0902/DandD_Nightmare_Plague/Characters/Bosses/Sun Priest  Heleotite.md

 build up this idea that there is an unnatural movement to the flame... movement between the timbers.

-[[Fire Sage Heleotite]] bursts from the flame, engulfed in a dark red flame.
+[[Effigy to the Twin Suns]] bursts from the flame, engulfed in a dark red flame.